Typically asymptomatic until ruptured, resulting in a subarachnoid haemorrhage.

 Screening with non-invasive neuroangiography is recommended for at-risk populations.

-A cerebral aneurysm is an acquired focal abnormal dilation of the wall of an artery in the brain.
+A cerebral aneurysm is a focal abnormal dilation of the wall of an artery in the brain.
 Intra-cranial aneurysms are most commonly located at branching points of the major arteries at the base of the brain, which course through the subarachnoid space.
 Cerebral aneurysms can, by nature of their size, compress neighbouring nerves or brain tissue or, more devastatingly, rupture and cause significant morbidity and mortality.

 Department of Clinical Neurosciences